njoubert/node-groupme/README.md

 ## Documentation

-The code itself is fairly terse and well-commented, and naturally is the final
+The code itself is fairly terse and well-commented, and is the best place to go for the full API.
+Once we hit 1.0.0 release, we'll write up all the docs